dsbos/expl-scala/src/main/scala/com/us/dsb/explore/jsonapi/poc1/Notes_Aspects.md

       - probably have entity count in metadata (top-level only? relationships' too?)
       - probably have current page/offset/etc. numbers in metadata

+  - Field selection:
+    - Basic/regular (as specified by JSON:API):
+      - Select by simple field names.
+      - Select specific attributes and/or relationhips.
+      - Have default attributes (and/or relationships):
+        - Probably API simply default to all attributes (and no relationships(?))--UI can have its own defaults.
+        - But what about having different defaults for different predefined filterings?
+All on UI side?
+      - (Per entity type.
+Affects all resource objects, regardliness of where (main primary data, primary data's related ovbjects, "included's objects).)
+    - Possibly, allow pseudo-submember references:
+      - To select members of values that are JSON objects (e.g., if timestamps carry both milliseconds numbrer and string ).

   - Sorting:
     - (Primary data only.
 Not order in "included" or in relationship objects.)